maksimdrachov/zephyr-rtos-tutorial/docs/threads/introduction.md

+## Threads
 *What are threads?*

-*How do I define threads in Zephyr?*

-*How does Zephyr choose which thread to run?*

-## Key concepts
+A thread is an isolated instance that is responsible for the execution of some task.
+While a microcontroller usually only has 1 CPU, the RTOS is able to have multiple tasks execute (seemingly) simultanously by exchanging the thread that gets run on the CPU as dictated by the scheduler.

+ Some key concepts:
 - **Stack area**: a region of memory used for the thread's stack.
 The size can be adjusted as required by the thread's processing.
 - **Thread control block**: for internal bookkeeping of the thread's metadata.
 An instance of the type `k_thread`.
 - **Entry point function**: invoked when the thread is started.
 Up to 3 argument values can be passed to this function.
 - **Scheduling policy**: intstructs the kernel's scheduler how to allocate CPU time to the thread.
 (See Scheduling)
-- **Thread options**: allows the thread to receive special treatment by the kernel.
-(See Thread options)
-- **Start delay**: specifies how long the kernel should wait before starting the thread.
 - **Execution mode**: can be supervisor or user mode.
 By default, threads run in supervisor mode and allow access to privileged CPU instructions, the entire memory address space, and peripherals.
 User mode threads have a reduced set of privileges.

-(See User Mode)
+The specifics of how to define a thread will be discussed in the next section

 ## Thread states
+*How does Zephyr choose which thread to run?*

-Ready: eligible to be selected as the next running thread.
+"Thread is ready" = eligible to be selected as the next running thread.

 Following factors can make a thread unready:
 - Thread has not been started